 The fourth is a type of inflation caused by an increase in the money supply, due to the Federal Reserve printing more.

 Here’s how they work:

 Demand-pull inflation happens when demand from consumers pulls prices up.
 An example of prices going up due to aggregate demand is rising house prices, especially in highly-coveted areas.
-For example, Portland, Ore., which has been ranked as one of the hottest markets in the country, saw more than 117% increase in home prices from an average of $176,325 in 2002 to around $383,482 in 2020.
+For example, Portland, Ore., which has been ranked as one of the hottest markets in the country, saw more than a 117% increase in home prices from an average of $246,643 in March 2015 to around $485,475 in March 2023.

 Cost-push inflation happens when the cost of producing items increases, pushing the prices higher.
 An example of cost-push inflation is what we saw during the pandemic.